 Holidays at Altamura are Half Board with continental breakfast and evening meals at two of Altamura's restaurants.

 Continental buffet breakfast: this is served from 7am in the courtyard dining room.
 This will include cereals, fruit juices, yoghurt, fresh fruit, cheeses/meats, selection of breads and croissants, jams, tea and coffee.

 Packed lunches can be bought from the local shops a few minutes from the hotel and can also be purchased from the hotel.

-Both these establishments are within easy walking distance of our hotel and guests can experience the "passiagata", an Italian tradition where the locals with their families and friends walk out in the evening socialising, and take in this unique atmosphere.
+This restaurant is within easy walking distance of our hotel and guests can experience the "passiagata", an Italian tradition where the locals with their families and friends walk out in the evening socialising, and take in this unique atmosphere.